This site uses affiliate links and I may earn a commission at no extra cost to you.

 What Type of Watermelon to Use?

-Personal watermelons are genetically made to be smaller in size compare to normal watermelons.
-I opted to use this because of several reasons.
-Storing it in the fridge is so much easier and space-saving too!
+Personal watermelons are genetically grown to be smaller in size compare to normal watermelons.
+I opted to use this, for several several reasons.
+First, storing it in the fridge easier and space-saving too!
 Also, I find it easier to slice because the size is more manageable for me.
-Plus, it is designed to be seedless do which is lessens my prep time even further.
-You may come across those with seeds, but they are thin and soft, I don’t bother removing them.
-But other than the size, its characteristics are the same as a normal one, the flesh is a stunning ruby red, with a tender-crisp texture, and is super juicy and sweet.
-However, feel free to use other varieties of watermelon that are easier for you to find.
+Plus, it is designed to be seedless, which lessens my prep time even further.
+(You may come across those with seeds, but if they are thin and soft, I don’t bother removing them.)

 Health Benefits